epam/miew/docs/tutorials/selectors.md

 # Selection Language

 Miew allows to view different molecule parts (subsets of atoms) using specific visualizations.
-To select these subsets one should use a _Selection Language_; its syntax is described below.
+To select these subsets one should use a _Selection Language_; find the description of its syntax below.

 ## Quick Examples